zongshuai818/zongshuai818.github.io/_pages/home.md

 ---
-title: "Allan Lab - Home"
+title: "Lanco Lab - Home"
 layout: homelay
-excerpt: "Allan Lab at Leiden University."
+excerpt: "Lanco Lab at Peking University."
 sitemap: false
 permalink: /
 ---

-We are a dynamic research group at the [Leiden Institute of Physics](http://www.physics.leidenuniv.nl).
-Our aim is to explore and understand [quantum materials](http://condensedconcepts.blogspot.nl/2013/05/what-is-quantum-matter.html), including strange metals, high-temperature superconductors, and quantum critical electron matter.
+The Language Computing and Machine Learning Group is affiliated with Institute of Computational Linguistics (Key Laboratory of Computational Linguistics), School of Electronics Engineering and Computer Science, Peking University.
+The group is founded in 2013 and is led by Xu Sun.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="5000" data-pause="hover" >